Aliases for PPP5C Gene

 GeneCards Summary for PPP5C Gene

 PPP5C (Protein Phosphatase 5 Catalytic Subunit) is a Protein Coding gene.
-Among its related pathways are RET signaling and Glucocorticoid receptor regulatory network.
+Diseases associated with PPP5C include Schizophrenia 5.
+Among its related pathways are RET signaling and Cytokine Signaling in Immune system.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and hydrolase activity.
-An important paralog of this gene is PPP3CA.
+An important paralog of this gene is PPEF2.

 Serine/threonine-protein phosphatase that dephosphorylates a myriad of proteins involved in different signaling pathways including the kinases CSNK1E, ASK1/MAP3K5, PRKDC and RAF1, the nuclear receptors NR3C1, PPARG, ESR1 and ESR2, SMAD proteins and TAU/MAPT.
 Implicated in wide ranging cellular processes, including apoptosis, differentiation, DNA damage response, cell survival, regulation of ion channels or circadian rhythms, in response to steroid and thyroid hormones, calcium, fatty acids, TGF-beta as well as oxidative and genotoxic stresses.
 Participates in the control of DNA damage response mechanisms such as checkpoint activation and DNA damage repair through, for instance, the regulation ATM/ATR-signaling and dephosphorylation of PRKDC and TP53BP1.
 Inhibits ASK1/MAP3K5-mediated apoptosis induced by oxidative stress.
 Plays a positive role in adipogenesis, mainly through the dephosphorylation and activation of PPARG transactivation function.
 Also dephosphorylates and inhibits the anti-adipogenic effect of NR3C1.
 Regulates the circadian rhythms, through the dephosphorylation and activation of CSNK1E.
 May modulate TGF-beta signaling pathway by the regulation of SMAD3 phosphorylation and protein expression levels.
 Dephosphorylates and may play a role in the regulation of TAU/MAPT.
 Through their dephosphorylation, may play a role in the regulation of ions channels such as KCNH2.